ArnaudFerre/CONTES/README_AlvisNLPML.md

 You can find template of CONTES/HONOR AlvisNLP/ML plans in `alvisnlp\alvisnlp-test\contes`.
 By default, these templates use the `read` plan which is in `alvisnlp\alvisnlp-test\share\BioNLP-ST-2016_BB-cat+ner`.
 This plan uses reader module [BioNLPSTReader](https://bibliome.github.io/alvisnlp/reference/module/BioNLPSTReader) to load the open data of the Bacterai Biotope normalization task of [BioNLP-ST 2016](http://2016.bionlp-st.org/tasks/bb2).
 They also use the OntoBiotope ontology of the task (2016 version), which is in `alvisnlp\alvisnlp-test\share\`.
 Check the [documentation](https://bibliome.github.io/alvisnlp/reference/Module-reference#readers) on reader modules to load other data.
 You also need the `normalization.plan` in `alvisnlp\alvisnlp-test\contes`, which operates some preprocessings on all data (stopwords filtering, lowercase, ...).

+Supported file formats:
+- The ontology format OBO is supported (and possibly OWL).
+- The word embeddings formats are JSON ({"token": \[values\],}) or Gensim binary (use [wordEmbeddingsModel parameter](https://bibliome.github.io/alvisnlp/reference/module/ContesTrain)).

 1. Training step: ContesTrain
 The module use a set of word embeddings and an ontology.
 You can try this command line to use the plan:
 ```